-Jungian psychology, Mysticism & the Feminine
+Jungian psychology, Sufism & the Feminine

 These are the three pillars that have shaped my life and work, and continue to do so.
 How these three interact, intersect, and interrelate to to give birth to something new is what my life’s work is devoted to.
 They expand and contract like living threads, weaving through my research and practice, embedded within a complexity of ecologies in what Sufi mystic Ibn Arabi called the Unity of Being.

 Born and formed in Iran, we left my beloved homeland in 1994.
-Ever since, I have lived in The Netherlands, growing my roots back into the soul of my motherland while extending my branches into my work in the West, now expanding globally.
+Ever since, I have lived in The Netherlands, growing my roots back into the soul of my motherland while extending my branches into my work in the West.
 Raised in a Zoroastrian-Muslim family, I spent joyful (and often playful) time between the Zoroastrian temple and the mosque, coming to know intuitively that God was not singular in name or worship.
 This rich interfaith upbringing granted me freedom and curiosity about the diversity of culture and faith.
-That curiosity deepened as we spent several years in refugee camps, immersed in a kaleidoscope of cultures, faiths, foods, fragrances and skin tones.
+That curiosity deepened as we spent several years in refugee camps, immersed in a diversity of cultures, faiths, foods, fragrances and skin tones.
 These formative experiences deeply shaped my worldview and now my work.
 They left lasting imprints, opening me to the emerging global consciousness of Oneness that my inner journey and path would lead me to later in life.

 But how did I arrive at Jung’s door?
 The answer is simple: through my dreams.